SamFat787/SmartDenProject/README.md

 8. 2x 20 pin headers

-Total cost of the project came around $65CAD.
+Total cost of the project came to around $65CAD.
 This included a purchase of the LED and the Blue Pill which comes package with a St-Link.
 The Breadboard and resistors I already owned since first year as they were part of my Humber tool kit.
 The Arduino IDE can be downloaded for free.

 ## Time Commitment